Theophanes is a New-England-based blogger, traveler, writer, photographer, sculptor, and lover of cats.

-When learning about cat genetics it's probably a wise idea to start where the domestic cat started, with the tabby gene.
-The tabby gene is an amazingly diverse gene that can cause a variety of coat patterns, the most familiar of which is the striped tiger pattern we can see on many domestic cats, both pure-bred and not.
+When learning about cat genetics, it's probably a wise idea to start where the domestic cat started—with the tabby gene.
+The tabby gene is an amazingly diverse gene that can cause a variety of coat patterns, the most familiar of which is the striped tiger pattern we can see on many domestic cats, both purebred and not.

 Tabby comes in four distinct types.
 There are mackerel tabbies, classical tabbies, ticked tabbies, and spotted.
-Tabby can also be mixed with other marking genes to create cats that display both (i.e. tabby calicos, pointed tabbies, tabbies with white on their coat.)
+Tabby can also be mixed with other marking genes to create cats that display both (i.e. tabby calicos, pointed tabbies, and tabbies with white on their coat.)
 Below I will describe each.

-As with other tabbies these cats can come in just about any color variation but the pattern of the stripes will always remain the same regardless of what color they are.
-These cats are probably most noted in feral populations but can also be accepted in some of the purebred cats including Siberians, Devon Rexes, Sphynx, Norwegian Forrest Cats, Manx, Munchkins, etc.
+As with other tabbies, these cats can come in just about any color variation, but the pattern of the stripes will always remain the same regardless of what color they are.
+These cats are probably most noted in feral populations, but they can also be accepted in some of the purebred cats including Siberians, Devon Rexes, Sphynx, Norwegian Forrest Cats, Manx, Munchkins, etc.

 This pattern appears to be the most recessive of the tabby patterns, meaning both parents must at least carry the gene to produce it, unlike the other tabby patterns which are far more dominant.
-It is much more likely for a litter of mixed kittens to be mackerel patterned (even if neither parent are) then Classically patterned.
-However Classic tabbies and Mackerel tabbies mix well in breeding programs and don't need to be bred only to their likenesses to reproduce themselves.
+It is much more likely for a litter of mixed kittens to be Mackerel patterned (even if neither parent are) than Classically patterned.
+However, Classic tabbies and Mackerel tabbies mix well in breeding programs and don't need to be bred only to their likenesses to reproduce themselves.

-Spotted Tabbies are exactly what they sound like.
-Instead of stripes these cats sport little spots and sometimes rosettes.
+Spotted tabbies are exactly what they sound like.
+Instead of stripes, these cats sport little spots and sometimes rosettes.
 This coat pattern can be readily seen in Egyptian Maus, Ocicats, and Bengals.
-Though it can appear in other breeds and the domestic population they're generally not encouraged in a breeding program unless the breed is known for spots (this keeps showing them a bit easier.)
-That being said spots are very attractive and some breeders are purposely trying to create them in other breeds.
-These cats can come in any color but the spots are generally black.
-Some spotted tabbies can even be black cats with darker black spots on them (this gene being called the Melanistic gene).
+Though it can appear in other breeds and the domestic population, they're generally not encouraged in a breeding program unless the breed is known for spots (this means that showing them will be a bit easier.)
+That being said, spots are very attractive, and some breeders are purposely trying to create them in other breeds.
+These cats can come in any color, but the spots are generally black.
+Some spotted tabbies can even be black cats with darker black spots on them (this gene is called the Melanistic gene).

 Mixing the Tabby Gene